Years ago I sat next to a lovely young man on a plane. Dressed for success, he exuded professionalism.

 YM: Thanks.
 I am.
 I’m going to offer my services free to a prospect for 2 weeks and hope he accepts.

-SD: I bet you hope that you’ll prove you’re worth him paying for your services.
+SD: I bet you hope that you’ll prove your worth him paying for your services.

 YM: I do!
 But I don’t know if any of it will pan out.